MasterJohnRe/KernelProcessMemoryHandler/README.md

-# KernelWriteProcessMemory
+# KernelProcessMemoryHandler
-kernel driver which supplies methods to writing to memory
+kernel driver which supplies methods to handling memory